Benign Prostatic Hyperplasia (BPH)

 It should be noted that all physicians in our office provide treatments for BPH.
 Our doctors offer the latest treatments in the area of BPH.
 As you know, many male patients begin to have urinary problems in their 40s and 50s.

-This will give you a good overview of the condition BPH, general ideas about treatments, and then you may read about the treatments we offer at Florida Urology Associates.
+This will give you a good overview of the condition BPH, general ideas about treatments, and then you may read about the treatments we offer at MCSO.
 We offer the latest minimally invasive microwave treatments like the Thermatrix or the Prolieve and click on urology/patient education.
 We also provide TUNA which can also be performed in the office with minimal discomfort and rapid resumption of normal activities.
 Another exciting treatment we offer in the operating room is the green light laser (PVP) which this treatment allows for rapid removal of the urinary catheter after a short general anesthetic.
 After you have read about these treatments we suggest you make an appointment with your physician so you can discuss whether these treatments are appropriate for you.

 Symptoms of Benign Prostatic Hyperplasia BPH (Enlarged Prostate)